Can You Lead With Pictures? Facilitating Creative Conversations

 The discussion begins with group members taking turns sharing what they see in their picture and why they chose it.
 People can do this in pairs with a partner, or with the larger team or group.
 Ask someone to describe the image they selected.
 First, they should explain what they see, then talk about why they chose that picture.
 At first, the others need simply to listen.
 After a few minutes, ask others what they see in the picture.
 Each person will then repeat the process.

 The conversation then shifts to finding commonalities and differences, sharing insights, and offering ideas.
 The group can discuss questions like:

 - What did you learn from the images and the process of talking about them?

 - What if you used these insights as you addressed the problem or challenge?

-We expect you’ll find this process of using pictures in trainings or workshops to give people tools to show effective leadership and hold more candid conversations will be very helpful.
+We expect you’ll find this process of using pictures in trainings or workshops to give people tools to show effective leadership and hold more candid conversations very helpful.
 We’ve used this facilitation method with CEOs and senior leadership teams, generals and State Department officials, nonprofit leaders and entrepreneurs, young people and educators, and consistently find that the practice of “putting something in the middle” is a way of facilitating important, typically difficult conversations in a way that’s safe, creative, and very effective.

 Ready to Take the Next Step?

-Want to try using leadership pictures to facilitate more powerful, productive conversations at your organization?
-Check out our Leadership Explorer™ tools, including Visual Explorer® — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.
+Want to try using leadership training pictures to facilitate more powerful, productive conversations at your organization?
+Check out our world-class Facilitation Tools, including our widely-used Visual Explorer® — a set of more than 200 photographs and art prints, available in postcard, playing card, and letter sizes.